FabienThalgott/dot-tm/README.md

 		https://www.graphviz.org/download/

 ### Docker

+You can get the latest build from docker hub :
+` docker pull fallenz/dot-tm `

-You can build you docker image using the supplied Dockerfile.
-This is the easiest way to run the solution.
+Alternatively, You can build your own docker image using the supplied Dockerfile.

 `#Run this command from the location where the Dockerfile is situated`